 The relationship between PMF and the drainage area as given from the above figure was used for the calculation of the PMF in the dam site of the KG-A Hydroelectric Project.
-The drainage area of the Damsite of KG-A as mentioned in the project formulation report II is 3,250 km2 and the corresponding PMF from the above-given equation is 12,126 m3/s.
-The area of the catchment at Dam-05 below the elevation of 3600 m amsl is 2,755.68 km2.
+The drainage area of the Dam site of KG-A as mentioned in the project formulation report II is 3,250 km2 and the corresponding PMF from the above-given equation is 12,126 m3/s.
+The area of the catchment at Dam-05 below the elevation of 3600 amsl is 2,755.68 km2.
 Applying this relationship, the PMF discharge is estimated to be 11,100 m3/s.
-However, if the whole catchment to Kaligandaki Damsite is applied the PMF is 18,060 m3/s.
+However, if the whole catchment to Kaligandaki Dam site is applied the PMF is 18,060 m3/s.

 Unit Hydrograph Method